scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +-----------------------+------------------------------------------+
 ~~~~

 Beside the basic information component, each PCB MUST also contain the entries of all ASes included in the corresponding path segment.
-This means that the originating core AS MUST add its AS entry to each PCB it creates.
-During the beaconing process, also each traversed AS MUST attach its AS entry to the PCB.
+This means that the originating core AS MUST add its AS entry to each PCB it creates, and each traversed AS MUST attach its AS entry to the PCB.

 One AS entry contains the complete hop information for this specific AS in this specific path segment.
 It consists of a signed and an unsigned component.